-If you have many terminals, and would prefer this to be handled with a script, see [Retail > Retail-mass-config >].
+If you have many terminals, you can handle them with a script.
+For more information, see [Retail > Retail-mass-config >].

 Before terminals can be deployed, ensure you have prepared a Saltboot-based operating system image.
-For how to build OS images, see [Administration > Image-management >].
+For more information about building OS images, see [Administration > Image-management >].

-After you have registered new terminals, always check the Uyuni WebUI to ensure your terminals have connected successfully to the branch server, and not directly to the Uyuni Server by mistake.
+After you have registered new terminals, always check the Uyuni WebUI to ensure your terminals have connected successfully to the branch server.
+The terminals must not have directly connected to the Uyuni Server by mistake.